L271828R/gemini_api_tests/README.md

 # Description

 This is the take home test for Gemini corp.
-The tests require the pytest library
+The tests requires Python3, the pytest, and the requests library.

 # Requirements